 3. Leave The Knock-Out Gas At Home

 She might be a demigoddess, but TV-Wonder Woman get knocked out a lot.
 It’s like knock-out gas is Wonder Woman’s kryptonite — one puff, and she’s down.
-For a low budget TV show with limited time, this go-to plot device allowed the bad guys to move quickly Diana to a new location — it’s just hard not to laugh seeing an immortal Amazon taken down with a spritz of chloroform.
+For a low budget TV show with limited time, this go-to plot device allowed the bad guys to move Diana quickly to a new location — it’s just hard not to laugh seeing an immortal Amazon taken down with a spritz of chloroform.
 Luckily, the movies have bigger budgets and the time for more inventive plotting, making Wonder Woman look less vulnerable.

 2. Diana Needs Connections